ethereum/go-ethereum/docs/_clef/Tutorial.md

 ```

 Any request that satisfies the ruleset will now be auto-approved by the rule file, for example the following request to
-sign a transaction made in the Geth Javascript console (note that the password for account `0xd9c9cd5f6779558b6e0ed4e6acf6b1947e7fa1f3`)
+sign a transaction made using the Geth Javascript console (note that the password for account `0xd9c9cd5f6779558b6e0ed4e6acf6b1947e7fa1f3`
-has been provided to `--setpw` and the recipient and value comply with the rules in `rules.js`:
+has already been provided to `setpw` and the recipient and value comply with the rules in `rules.js`):

 ```js
 var tx = {to: "0xae967917c465db8578ca9024c205720b1a3651a9", from: "0xd9c9cd5f6779558b6e0ed4e6acf6b1947e7fa1f3", value: web3.toWei(0.01, "ether")}
 eth.sendTransaction(tx)
 ```

-By contrast, the following transactions will be rejected because they do not satisfy the rules in `rules.js`:
+By contrast, the following transactions *do not* satisfy the rules in `rules.js`:

 ```js
 // violate maximum transaction value condition